-In 2023-2024 Queensland's households and small businesses will receive a new energy bill rebate under the Energy Bill Relief Fund, jointly delivered by the Queensland and Australian governments.
+Queensland's households and small businesses will receive cost of living energy bill rebates jointly delivered by the Queensland and Australian governments.

-Queensland households will automatically receive an annual \$550 Cost of Living Rebate on their electricity bill during 2023-24.
-Vulnerable households will benefit from a higher annual \$700 energy bill rebate, while Queensland small businesses will receive a \$650 annual energy bill rebate.
-The rebates will be applied in quarterly payments onto customers electricity accounts throughout 2023-24 based on the prescribed eligibility criteria.
+Queensland households will automatically receive a cost of living rebate of \$1,000 towards their electricity bill with payments to be applied in a one-off lump sum from 1 July 2024.
+Vulnerable households will benefit from a higher energy bill rebate of \$1,372 while Queensland small businesses will receive a \$325 annual energy bill rebate.